luisfurquim/docconv/README.md

     $ sudo apt-get install poppler-utils wv unrtf tidy
     $ go get github.com/JalfResi/justext

-### Optional dependencies

-To add image support to the `docconv` library you first need to [install and build gosseract](https://github.com/otiai10/gosseract/tree/v2.2.4).

-Now you can add `-tags ocr` to any `go` command when building/fetching/testing `docconv` to include support for processing images:

-    $ go get -tags ocr code.sajari.com/docconv/...

-This may complain on macOS, which you can fix by installing [tesseract](https://tesseract-ocr.github.io) via brew:

-    $ brew install tesseract

 ## docd tool

 The `docd` tool runs as either: